 Virtual Domain Controllers in branches

 Whenever possible, you should run virtual domain controllers in branch offices on separate physical hosts than the other virtual machines in the site.
-In branch offices in which virtual domain controllers cannot run on separate physical hosts from the rest of the virtual server population, you should implement TPM chips and BitLocker Drive Encryption on hosts on which virtual domain controllers run at minimum, and all hosts if possible.
+In branch offices where virtual domain controllers can’t run on separate physical hosts from the rest of the virtual server population, you should implement TPM chips and BitLocker Drive Encryption on hosts on which virtual domain controllers run at minimum, and all hosts if possible.
 Depending on the size of the branch office and the security of the physical hosts, you should consider deploying RODCs in branch locations.